Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Introduction

-In \la{most ultrasound imaging, the human body is insonified by a series of incident waves.
+In most ultrasound imaging, the human body is insonified by a series of incident waves.
 The medium reflectivity is then estimated by detecting acoustic backscatter from short-scale variations of the acoustic impedance.
 An image (spatial map) of reflectivity is commonly constructed using delay-and-sum beamforming (DAS).
-In this process, echoes coming from a particular point, or image pixel, are selected by computing the time-of-flight associated with the forward and return travel paths of the ultrasonic wave between the probe and that point.
-A sum over all of these \wi{echoes} is placed at the corresponding spot (pixel) of the image, and the procedure repeated for each pixel.} \la{In clinical ultrasound, real-time imaging \wi{requires a low computational burden; } thus, the time-of-flight between any incident wave and focal point is calculated with the assumption that the medium is homogeneous with a constant speed-of-sound.
-However, in human tissue, long-scale fluctuations of the acoustic impedance can invalidate this assumption~\cite{hinkelman1997measurements}.} \la{The resulting incorrectly calculated times-of-flight (also called focusing laws) can lead to aberration of the associated image, meaning that resolution and contrast are strongly degraded.} \la{While adaptive focusing methods have been developed to deal with this issue, they rely on the hypothesis that aberrations do not change over the entire field-of-view.} However, this assumption is simply incorrect \al{in soft tissues}~\cite{Dahl2005} \la{such as fat, skin and muscle, in which the order of magnitude of acoustic impedance fluctuations is around $5\%$~\cite{duck1990acoustic}.
-This causes higher-order aberrations which} are only invariant over small regions\la{, often referred to as \textit{isoplanatic patches.}} To tackle this issue, recent studies~\cite{bendjador2020svd, chau2019locally} extract an aberration law for each image voxel by probing the correlation of the time delayed echoes coming from adjacent focal spots.
-The aberration laws are estimated either in the time domain~\cite{montaldo2011time, osmanski2012aberration, bendjador2020svd, chau2019locally} or in the Fourier domain~\cite{robert2008green}, for different insonification sequences (focused beams~\cite{montaldo2011time, osmanski2012aberration}, single-transducer insonification~\cite{chau2019locally} or plane wave illumination~\cite{bendjador2020svd}). \la{In all of these techniques, a focusing law is estimated in either the receive~\cite{robert2008green, montaldo2011time} or transmit~\cite{chau2019locally} \wi{mode}, but this law is then used to compensate for aberrations \wi{in both reflection and transmission}. } However, spatial reciprocity between input and output is \la{only valid if the emission and detection of waves \wi{are} performed in the same basis; in other words, the distortion undergone by a wavefront travelling to and from a particular point is only the same if the wave has interacted with the same heterogeneities in both directions.} If this condition is not fulfilled, applying the same aberration phase law in transmit and receive \wi{modes} may improve the image quality \la{to some degree, but will not be optimal.}
+In this process, echoes coming from a particular point, or image pixel, are selected by summing the signals generated by this echo at the aperture, thereby accounting – for each element – for the respective time-of-flight associated with the forward and return travel paths of the ultrasonic wave between the probe and that point.
+The resulting signal is allocated at the corresponding pixel of the image, and the procedure repeated for each pixel.
+The time-of-flight between any incident wave and focal point is calculated with the assumption that the medium is homogeneous with a constant speed-of-sound.
+However, in human tissue, long-scale fluctuations of the acoustic impedance can invalidate this assumption~\cite{hinkelman1997measurements}. \la{The resulting incorrectly calculated times-of-flight (also called focusing laws) can lead to aberration of the associated image, meaning that resolution and contrast are strongly degraded.} \la{While adaptive focusing methods have been developed to deal with this issue, they rely on the hypothesis that the speed-of-sound variations occur only in a thin screen at the probe aperture.} However, this assumption is simply incorrect \al{in soft tissues}~\cite{Dahl2005} \la{such as fat, skin and muscle, in which the order of magnitude of acoustic impedance fluctuations is around $5\%$~\cite{duck1990acoustic}.
+This causes higher-order aberrations which} are only invariant over small regions\la{, often referred to as \textit{isoplanatic patches.}} To tackle this issue, recent studies~\cite{bendjador2020svd, chau2019locally} extract an aberration law for each image voxel by probing the correlation of the \lc{time-delayed} echoes coming from adjacent focal spots.
+The aberration laws are estimated either in the time domain~\cite{montaldo2011time,jaeger2015full,osmanski2012aberration, bendjador2020svd} or in the Fourier domain~\cite{robert2008green,chau2019locally}, for different insonification sequences (focused beams~\cite{montaldo2011time,osmanski2012aberration}, single-transducer insonification~\cite{chau2019locally} or plane wave illumination~\cite{bendjador2020svd}). \la{In all of these techniques, a focusing law is estimated in either the receive~\cite{robert2008green, montaldo2011time} or transmit~\cite{Jaeger2015SosMap,chau2019locally} \wi{mode}, but this law is then used to compensate for aberrations \wi{in both reflection and transmission}. } However, spatial reciprocity between input and output is \la{only valid if the emission and detection of waves \wi{are} performed in the same basis; in other words, the distortion undergone by a wavefront travelling to and from a particular point is only the same if the wave has interacted with the same heterogeneities in both directions.} If this condition is not fulfilled, applying the same aberration phase law in transmit and receive \wi{modes} may improve the image quality \la{to some degree, but will not be optimal.}